 The thing is, now, America's new commander-in-chief is a little, shall we say, unpredictable.
 One can't help but wonder about the worst-case scenario.
 There's never been a better time to think about what exactly would happen if the United States decided it needed to invade and conquer Canada.

-To answer this question I got in touch with Dr. Howard Coombs, a fellow at the Canadian Global Affairs Institute and Assistant Professor at the Royal Military College of Canada with a doctorate in Canadian military history.
-During Coombs' service he was awarded the Order of Military Merit and the Canadian Forces Medallion for Distinguished Service.
+To answer this question, I got in touch with Dr. Howard Coombs, a fellow at the Canadian Global Affairs Institute and assistant professor at the Royal Military College of Canada with a doctorate in Canadian military history.
+During Coombs's service, he was awarded the Order of Military Merit and the Canadian Forces Medallion for Distinguished Service.

-To start, Coombs said, we have have to look at some cold hard facts about the difference in military might between these two nations.
+To start, Coombs said, we have have to look at some facts about the difference in military might between these two nations.

-The 60,000 or so regular Canadian force is a pittance compared to the 1,400,000 or so in the United States and that's not even bringing in the reserve (20,000 for Canada, 800,000 for America) or technology and weapons into it.
+The 60,000 or so regular Canadian force is a pittance compared to the 1,400,000 or so in the United States, and that's not even bringing in the reserve (20,000 for Canada, 800,000 for America) or technology and weapons into it.
 Canada has around 120 tanks to America's 8,850.
-Canada has under 100 active military aircrafts compared to the 13,000 or so military aircraft in the States (I won't even bother comparing the CF-18 to what the Americans have.)
-The Canadian military budget sits somewhere at somewhere near the $18 billion whereas the US's is over $700 billion, which is, well, a little different.
+Canada has fewer than 100 active military aircrafts compared to the 13,000 or so military aircraft in the States (I won't even bother comparing the CF-18 to what the Americans have.)
+The Canadian military budget sits somewhere at somewhere near the $18 billion, whereas the US's is more than $700 billion, which is, well, a little different.